fedorenko22116/request-bundle/readme.md

 ### Request storage

-By default all parameters from body, request, headers or path attributes will be used. \
+By default all parameters from body, request, headers, cookies or path will be used. \
 To restrict parameter to be located in exact place you can use `@RequestStorage` annotation

 ```php